 Before they even walk through the door, buyers are judging your house.
 They should feel warm, welcome and safe as they approach the house.
 Do some inexpensive upgrades, such as adding light fixtures, replacing the mailbox, or sprucing up the landscaping with some colorful flowers.
 You can expect a 100 percent return on any money you put into your home’s curb appeal.

 Putting your home on the market is a big job– one that you don’t have to do alone OR for a commission rate that takes a huge chunk of your sell money.
 That’s where Clever comes in.
-Clever helps you find a local, flat fee full-service agent that not only has expertise in your market, they don’t cost an arm and a leg to provide it.
-Call us at 1-833-2-CLEVER or complete our online form to get connected a top-rated local agent that will list your home with a discounted commission rate.
+Clever helps you find a local, full-service agent that has expertise in your market for just $3,000 or 1% it the home lists over $350,000.
+Call us at 1-833-2-CLEVER or complete our online form to get connected a top-rated local agent.